 Dear Clive Jones (Chair of National Theatre Wales),

 It is with extreme sadness that we wish to make known our discontent with National Theatre Wales.
-We feel it is time for a public discussion about the very purpose of the organisation.
+We feel it is time for a public discussion about the very purpose of the organisation through this open letter.

 Our fears as an artistic community regarding NTW’s low theatrical production rate since the departure of John McGrath are an open secret.
 Despite NTW being in receipt of a regular annual income from ACW of roughly one and a half million pounds, just one project is listed on your website for the remainder of 2018 – an exhibition of photographs taken with disposable cameras in Haverfordwest.
 And in the company’s latest public report to its trustees, just one production is listed for the entirety of 2019.

-But for many, it was this spring’s show ‘English’ which felt like a final straw, and which triggered a widespread discussion behind closed doors.
+But for many, it was this spring’s show ‘English’ which felt like a final straw and triggered a widespread discussion behind closed doors.

 NTW described ‘English’ as ‘an investigation into language and identity’.
 There is no version of the history of the English language in Wales which is not a history of its relationship with the Welsh language.
 How those two languages forge our identity is arguably the defining characteristic of our nation.
 And yet ‘English’ erased this crucial aspect of the story of English in Wales entirely and deliberately.

-It was the open deliberateness of this act which made ‘English’ a turning point for so many artists in Wales.
+It was the open deliberateness of this act that made ‘English’ a turning point for so many artists in Wales.
 Its erasure of a distinctive Welsh context was not a mistake.
 It was not the result of hasty decisions made under the pressure of a limited rehearsal period.
-It was the result of decisions which NTW leadership had chance to reflect on and consider carefully.
-Specifically, the decision to employ a Mancunian company to make the show, and the decision to hire a director who admitted in interviews that, as an English-speaking English man, he did not feel equipped to speak about the Welsh language, or Welsh identity.
+It was the result of decisions that NTW leadership had a chance to reflect on and consider carefully.
+Specifically, the decision to employ a Mancunian company to make the show, and the decision to hire a director who admitted in interviews that, as an English-speaking English man, he did not feel equipped to speak about the Welsh language or Welsh identity.

-We are therefore asking to the board to overhaul NTW’s aims and objectives so that –
+We are therefore asking the board to overhaul NTW’s aims and objectives so that –

 - Non-Welsh and Wales based artists and companies need to be 1) world-class, and 2) engaged only to support a Welsh or Wales-based artist.
 The practice of engaging companies and artists outside of Wales to respond to Welsh stories has to end.